cbusillo/BD_to_AVP/README.md

 - `--software-encoder`: Use software encoder for MV-HEVC encoding (disabled by default).
 - `--skip-subtitles`: Skip subtitle extraction (disabled by default).
 - `--continue-on-error`: Continue processing after an error (disabled by default).
+- `--language`: Language code for audio and subtitle extraction (default: "eng")  Use the ISO 639-2 (three character) code.
 - `--version`: Show the version number and exit.

 #### Stage Names